thiago-a-souza/MongoDB/06-Data Modeling.md

 - **Ancestors References:**

+Efficient to find descendants and ancestors of a node.
+Slightly slower than the Materialized Paths but easier to use.

 ```
 > db.categories.find()
   { "_id" : "MongoDB", "ancestors" : [ "Books", "Programming", "Databases" ], "parent" : "Databases" }